qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 In general, when creating reST documentation for the QGIS project, please follow the `Python documentation style guidelines
 <https://devguide.python.org/documenting/>`_.
-Below are exposed some general guidelines you may need to follow when using reST for the QGIS documentation writing.
+Below you will find some general guidelines for writing QGIS documentation using reST.

 If you are looking for general rules on contributing to QGIS project or managing repositories, you may find help at